matrix-org/matrix-spec-proposals/proposals/4247-user-pronouns.md

 }
 ```
 The example uses it/its pronouns followed by she/her pronouns, both in English.
-The array is ordered by preference, `language` should be a language code, and
+The array is ordered by preference, `language` should be an ISO 639 language code, and
 clients should render the `summary` for the pronouns.
 Clients may offer
 pre-defined sets of common pronouns like she/her, they/them, he/him, it/its,
 etc.